markaggar/Water-Monitor/README.md

 - Hot water analytics
   - Tracks hot water time and percentage per session via an optional hot water binary sensor
 - Optional low-flow leak detector (binary sensor)
-  - Detects a continuous low-flow “dribble” and latches across nonzero usage
+  - Detects a continuous low-flow “dribble” with seed/persistence timers
-  - Only clears when flow stops for a configured time (optional safety clear on sustained high flow)
+  - Modes: any non-zero flow (wall clock), in-range-only (<= max low-flow), baseline latch (preview)
+  - Clears after zero-flow idle and/or after sustained high flow; optional cooldown prevents immediate re-trigger
   - Fully optional: enable with a checkbox during setup or in Options; parameters are reconfigurable
 - Optional tank refill leak detector (binary sensor)
   - Detects repeated, similar-sized refills clustered in time (typical symptom of a leaky toilet flapper)
+  - Optional min/max duration gates and contributing events list
   - Event-driven: subscribes to the integration’s last session, no polling
   - Fully optional: enable with a checkbox during setup or in Options; parameters are reconfigurable
+- Upstream sensors health (binary sensor)
+  - Monitors availability/validity of the configured upstream sensors (flow, volume, and optional hot-water)
+  - Attributes include per-entity last OK timestamps and unknown/unavailable lists
 - Reconfigurable via Options
   - Adjust sensors and thresholds at any time in the integration’s Configure dialog
   - Optional sensor name prefix for easy disambiguation in the UI